suculent/thinx-firmware-esp32-ino/README.md

-# thinx-esp8266-firmware
+# thinx-firmware-esp8266-ino

-Firmware for automatic device registration and OTA updates.
+Arduino firmware for THiNX, providing automatic device registration and OTA updates.

-Provides example implementations in Arduino C, LUA and Micropython.

 * This is a work in progress.
-* 100% functionality is not guaranteed for all the time.
+* 100% functionality is not yet guaranteed.
-* Contents of thinx-lib-esp is not working yet.

 # Requirements